nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### Sort feature
+### Sort feature (author: ToTo Tokaeo)
 It can be helpful to sort the list of contacts and the list of meetings by a certain criteria.
 For example, sorting contacts by their names could complement the user experience.
 However, there were a few implementations details to consider.
+The implementations for sorting of the contacts and meetings are very similar, so I will only discuss the one for contacts.

 Currently, an essential attribute in the model are the filtered lists, which shows the results of searches and finds.